 The podium is sculpted and stepped back to improve sight lines and connectivity to the surrounding public realm, while locking into and enhancing key pedestrian thoroughfares.
 Including 'third space' in the building's open public lobby, creates a vibrant social hub at the base, generating activity and drawing people around and into the building.

 The Turing Building is targeting a BREEAM ‘Excellent’ rating, although ‘Outstanding’ is currently being achieved.
 A WELL ‘Gold’ rating is also targeted.
 A reduction in regulated carbon emissions of at least 35% beyond the applicable Part L is targeted – specifically a 31.62% carbon reduction.
-The building has a low carbon façade – target a 31.62% reduction in carbon emissions beyond the applicable Part L. AFK’s development of a bespoke Closed Cavity Façade (CCF) system for the building, was not only was critical in reaching the carbon reduction targets but also has a higher life expectancy than standard double glazed units.
+The building has a low carbon façade – target a 31.62% reduction in carbon emissions beyond the applicable Part L. AFK collaborated with Scheldebouw (Permasteelisa Group) to develop an innovative and bespoke Closed Cavity Façade (CCF) system for the building, which was not only was critical in reaching the carbon reduction targets but also has a higher life expectancy than standard double glazed units.

 IQL as a whole, is served by district heating, and low temperature hot water (LTHW) will be supplied to the building from the district heating system via a plate heat exchanger.
 IQL also benefits from a district cooling system.
 The scheme is also targeting a Wiredscore of Platinum - ensuring the building is recognised as offering the highest benchmark of best-in-class digital connectivity.